Kent27/ai-setup/lean-agents-md-prompt.md

 ### Line Count Rules

 - If the current AGENTS.md file does NOT already exist:
-  - Root AGENTS.md files should stay concise and high-signal, typically ~60-100 lines.
+  - Root AGENTS.md files should stay concise and high-signal, typically under 100 lines.
-  - Sub-folder AGENTS.md files should stay concise but sufficient, typically ~40-90 lines.
+  - Sub-folder AGENTS.md files should stay concise but sufficient, typically under 90 lines.

 - If the current AGENTS.md file ALREADY exists:
   - Ignore the previous maximum line count rules.